phadjido/parallel_face_detector/README.md

 A convolutional face detector in C.

-The uploaded code is sequential but has been derived by the OpenMP version by excluding all related directives and library calls.
+The uploaded code is sequential but has been derived from the OpenMP version by excluding all related directives and library calls.
-However, some code transformations the enable thread safety and loop parallelization have remained.
+However, some code transformations the enable thread safety and loop parallelization have not been removed.

 # Related publication